smartprocure/futil-js/README.md

 ### matchAnyWord
 `string -> string -> bool` Returns true if the second string matches any of the words in the first string.
+### matchAllWord
+`string -> string -> bool` Returns true if the second string matches all of the words in the first string.

 ### postings
 `regex -> string -> [Range:[number, number]]` Returns an array of postings (position ranges) for a regex and string to test.